marshallswain/feathers-pinia-api/readme.md

 ## Scaffolding

-Feathers has a powerful command line interface.
+This app comes with a powerful command line interface for Feathers.
 Here are a few things it can do:

 ```
-$ npm install -g @feathersjs/cli          # Install Feathers CLI
+$ npx feathers help                           # Show all commands

-$ feathers generate service               # Generate a new Service
+$ npx feathers generate service               # Generate a new Service
-$ feathers help                           # Show all commands
 ```

 ## Help